5 Steps to Get Your Product On Store Shelves

 Learn How to Sell Food Online

 Back when I owned an energy bar company, I delivered to 20 different stores every week.
 It took a ton of time and not making much money.
 Green Mountain Mustard has both direct accounts food distributors.
 But, food distribution eats into your gross margin.
+Food websites are growing and there are popular easy to use ecommerce platforms like Storenvy, Shopify and Etsy all focused on small artisanal businesses.

 Partner with another Food Producer